Olivebanzon/Olivebanzon/README.md

 ## Learning
 I’m currently learning **Cybersecurity Professional Certification**

+## Hands-on Labs
+Check my repositories where you can see all my hands-on labs activities
+- **GoogleCybersecurity_SQL_HandsOnLab** -   Applying filter to SQL queries to investigate security incidents
+- **GoogleCybersecurity_Linux_HandsOnLab** - Using bash command line where it covers file permissions that control access to files and directories

 ## Contacts

 Feel free to connect with me on LinkedIn. <a href="https://www.linkedin.com/in/olivebanzon/" target="_blank">